Skip to main content

 • Subject to regulatory and political risks affecting the pharmaceutical industry.

-• Upcoming: Quarterly rebalancing of the Dynamic Pharmaceutical Intellidex Index in May 2026, potentially leading to portfolio adjustments.
+• Quarterly rebalancing of the Dynamic Pharmaceutical Intellidex Index in May 2026, potentially leading to portfolio adjustments.

 • Increased Healthcare Spending: The global healthcare expenditure is projected to continue its upward trajectory, driven by aging populations and increasing prevalence of chronic diseases.
 This trend is expected to boost demand for pharmaceutical products and services, benefiting the companies held within the Invesco Pharmaceuticals ETF.
 The global healthcare market is estimated to reach trillions of dollars in the coming years, providing a significant growth opportunity for the pharmaceutical sector.